bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 * Onesheet add-ons
     * Selects song when in album
-    * Opens song in new tab when in marketing container
+    * Opens song in new tab when in promo container

-* Bottom of marketing content has no minimum margin in low height screens.
+* Bottom of promo content has no minimum margin in low height screens.
 (Maybe don't bother to fix.)

 * Store promo page in local storage